 Management of the Treatment-Experienced Patient

-Optimizing Antiretroviral Therapy in the Setting of Virologic Suppression
+Optimizing Antiretroviral Therapy in the Setting of Viral Suppression

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-With currently available antiretroviral therapy (ART), most persons with HIV can achieve and maintain HIV viral suppression.
-Furthermore, advances in antiretroviral (ARV) treatment and a better understanding of drug resistance make it possible to consider switching a person with HIV from one effective regimen to another in some situations (see below).
-When considering such a switch, clinicians must keep several key principles in mind to maintain viral suppression while addressing the concerns with the current regimen.
+With currently available antiretroviral therapy (ART), most people with HIV can achieve and maintain HIV viral suppression.
+Furthermore, advances in antiretroviral (ARV) treatment and a better understanding of drug resistance have made it possible to consider switching a person with HIV from one effective regimen to another in some situations.
+When considering optimization—a switch in therapy to improve some aspect of therapy—clinicians must keep several key principles in mind to maintain viral suppression while addressing the concerns with the current regimen.

 Reasons to Consider Regimen Optimization in the Setting of Viral Suppression